Parkland school shooting: Football coach died shielding students

 His sister said he had been a football coach at Stoneman Douglas for more than 10 years and had played football there himself as a student.

-Authorities have not released the names of all the victims yet.
-But Fred Guttenberg, a father of two Stoneman Douglas students, confirmed via Facebook that his daughter, Jaime, was among those killed.
+Details from stunned relatives emerged about others who died.
+Fred Guttenberg, a father of two Stoneman Douglas students, described his heartache via Facebook over the death of his daughter, Jaime.

 "My heart is broken," Guttenberg's post began.
 "Yesterday, Jennifer Bloom Guttenberg and I lost our baby girl to a violent shooting at her school.
 We lost our daughter and my son Jesse Guttenberg lost his sister.
 I am broken as I write this trying to figure out how my family gets through this."